 The combustible mantel may have a maximum depth of 12 in.
-(305 mm) positioned 12 in.
-(305mm) above the fireplace opening.
+(305 mm).
 Combustible trim pieces that project no more than 1 1/2 in.
 (38 mm) from the face of the fireplace can be placed no closer than 6 in.
-(152 mm) from the top of the opening.
+(152 mm) from the top or side of the decorative front.
 Combustible trim must not cover:

-- · the metal surfaces of the fireplace - where the non-combustible board is placed over the metal surfaces - the space between the metal face of the fireplace and framing members
+- the metal surfaces of the fireplace - where the non-combustible board is placed over the metal surfaces - the space between the metal face of the fireplace and framing members